isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 used by all servers connecting to the configuration database.

-The following table lists DHCPv6-specific parameters supported by the Configuration Backend, with an indication of the level of the hierarchy at which it is currently supported.
+The following table lists DHCPv6-specific parameters supported by the configuration backend, with an indication of the level of the hierarchy at which it is currently supported.

-.. table:: List of DHCPv6 parameters supported by the Configuration Backend
+.. table:: List of DHCPv6 parameters supported by the configuration backend

    +-----------------------------+----------------------------+-----------+-----------+-----------+-----------+------------+
    | Parameter                   | Global                     | Client    | Shared    | Subnet    | Pool      | Prefix     |